 - Drinks that contain alcohol

-- Spices and seasonings:
+- Spices and seasonings to avoid:

 - Black and red pepper